Islam in the Soviet Union: Ethnic cleansing of Crimean Tatars

 During World War II, particularly in 1943–1944, the Soviet government carried out a series of deportations to Siberia and the Union Republics of Central Asia.
-Collaboration with Nazi Germany was cited as the official reason for this policy, but this has been disputed by individuals and organizations who characterize them as Soviet attempts at ethnic cleansing.
-Among the ethnicities subject to deportation policies (excluding non-Muslims) were the Crimean Tatars, the Chechens, the Ingush, the Balkars, the Karachays, and the Meskhetian Turks.
+Collaboration with Nazi Germany was cited as the official reason for this policy, but this has been disputed by individuals and organizations, who characterize them as Soviet attempts at ethnic cleansing.
+In addition to non-Muslim ethnic groups, Muslim ethnicities subject to deportation policies included the Crimean Tatars, the Chechens, the Ingush, the Balkars, the Karachays, and the Meskhetian Turks.
 The Soviet deportation campaign resulted in a massive loss of life, in addition to widespread displacement.

 Formally, the mass deportation of Crimean Tatars began on 17 May 1944.
 More than 32,000 officers of the People's Commissariat for Internal Affairs (NKVD) participated in displacing over 193,865 Crimean Tatars; 151,136 were sent to the Uzbek SSR, 8,597 were sent to the Mari ASSR, 4,286 were sent to the Kazakh SSR, and the remaining 29,846 were sent to various regions within the Russian SFSR.
 According to official NKVD figures, nearly 20% of the deportees died over the following year and a half, while Crimean Tatar activists have instead placed the casualty rate at around 46%.